-With XCOM 2 having just arrived, I’m focusing this edition of ‘If you like…’ on the serious and satirical side of close-quarter, squad-based combat and the government agencies that try to help win the war from a different kind of battlefield.
-Among the two films and an underappreciated TV series you’ll find there’s a lot of XCOM’s underdog spirit to go around.
-I’m also including, unusually
+I’m focusing this edition of ‘If you like…’ on the serious and satirical side of close-quarter, squad-based combat, and the government agencies that try to help win the war from a different kind of battlefield.
+You’ll find there’s a lot of XCOM’s underdog spirit to go around.

 Three Kings, directed by David O. Russell

 A rare movie that deals with the first Gulf War, Three Kings is memorable for its gritty, in-the-sand depiction of a relatively short conflict that most people remember from cable television.
 While the film deals with the very last days of the 1991 war, it weaves its strange story through the lives of multiple stakeholders—ordinary soldiers, Iraqi civilians, and ambitious news media personalities.

 Three Kings is on one level a humorous heist movie about a group of American military men who want to take a little something back for themselves.
 But it also makes an argument for the way the unpredictable nature of war can change those who see it up close.
 As well-trained (or not so well-trained) as the movie’s soldiers are, the randomness of the conflict they’re caught in can’t help but change them.
 It’s up to them to decide who’ll they will be if they make it home.

 Area 51: The Graphic History of America's Most Secret Military Installation, written by Dwight Zimmerman, illustrated by Greg Scott